codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 6. Verify Save

 At this point, run your application and try to send a text to Parse.
 If the save was successful, you should see 'Successfully created message on Parse' toast on your screen.

+If you do not see the Toast on your screen, check the Logcat and search for "ChatActivity".
+If you see `Anonymous login failed`, check the values you entered for `.applicationId(...)` and `.clientKey(...)` in your `ChatApplication.java` file.

 💡 **Note:** If you're using a self-deployed Back4App backend (using your own private Application ID and Client Key that you created by yourself in Back4App) then you will also need to create a new Class in your Back4App Dashboard which messages will be saved to.
 Navigate to your project's `Dashboard --> Core --> Database Browser` and click "Create a class".
 Select "Message" as a name for your class and add 2 columns: